walseb/fir/fir-examples/readme.md

 [Application](examples/apps/FIR/Examples/Kerr/Application.hs)   •   [Shaders](examples/shaders/FIR/Examples/Kerr/Shaders.hs)
 </div>

-Render of a rotating black hole with a tilted accretion disk (relativistic ray-tracing in Kerr space time).
+Render of a rotating black hole with a tilted accretion disk.

+Consists of a compute shader using a Runge–Kutta numerical integrator to solve the geodesic equations of Kerr space-time backwards in time (relativistic ray-tracing).

 <a name="fullpipeline"></a>
 ### Full graphics pipeline